Azure/ResourceModules/docs/wiki/The library - Module design.md

   └─ databases [child-module/resource]
 ```

-In this folder we recommend to place the child-resource-template alongside a ReadMe (that can be generated via the [Set-ModuleReadMe](./Contribution%20guide%20-%20Generate%20module%20Readme) script) and optionally further nest additional folders for it's child-resources.
+In this folder we recommend to place the child resource-template alongside a ReadMe (that can be generated via the [Set-ModuleReadMe](./Contribution%20guide%20-%20Generate%20module%20Readme) script) and optionally further nest additional folders for it's child resources.

-The parent template should reference all it's direct child-templates to allow for an end-to-end deployment experience while allowing any user to also reference 'just' the child-resource itself.
-In the case of the SQL-server example the server template would reference the database module and encapsulate it it in a loop to allow for the deployment of n-amount of databases.
+The parent template should reference all it's direct child-templates to allow for an end-to-end deployment experience while allowing any user to also reference 'just' the child resource itself.
+In case of the SQL server example, the server template would reference the database module and encapsulate it in a loop to allow for the deployment of multiple databases.
 For example

 ```Bicep
 @description('Optional.
 The databases to create in the server')